undergrad-partner-school

 Campus Life

 Knowing what to expect out of campus life at a college or university can set you up for success.
-Find out some info about students' life at The University of Tennessee at Martin.
+Find out some details about campus life at The University of Tennessee at Martin.

 Student Organizations

-Students who like music can join the The University of Tennessee at Martin band or chorus.
-For students with a talent for acting, there is a drama club.
-For students looking to explore media and communication, The University of Tennessee at Martin publishes its own newspaper and has its own radio station.
+If you are interested in music, you can join the The University of Tennessee at Martin band or chorus.
+For individuals with a passion for acting, there is a drama club available.
+You have a talent for media and communication?
+The University of Tennessee at Martin publishes its own newspaper and has its own radio station.

 Career Services